 (20 minutes from downtown) Located on the most easterly point of North America, Cape Spear Lighthouse is Newfoundland and Labrador’s oldest surviving lighthouse.
 Explore its history and traditions, while keeping your eye out for whales, seabirds, and icebergs.
 Or take a hike along the East Coast Trail and wander the ruins of WWII fortifications.

-(1 hour from St. John’s) Experience an afternoon of rugged ocean views and a delicious picnic at Ferryland Head’s lighthouse.
+(1 hour from St. John’s) Experience an afternoon of rugged ocean views and a delicious picnic (during the summer months) at Ferryland Head’s lighthouse.
 Established in 1870, the lighthouse was automated 100 years later.
 Today, it’s home to Lighthouse Picnics.
 As you enjoy your basket of homemade goodness overlooking Atlantic Ocean, watch for whales and seabirds (reservations required).

 (2.5 hours from St. John’s) Located on the southern tip of the Avalon Peninsula, sits the Cape Race Lighthouse, a national historic site.
 Nearby, you’ll find the Myrick Wireless Interpretation Centre, a replica of the original Marconi Marine Radio Station that was first to answer Titanic’s distress call.
 Inside, you’ll find exhibits about the history of Cape Race, a RMS Titanic exhibit, and a gift shop.